Exploring hidden gems in Munich

 Observe the bell towers more carefully.
 One of them is home to two beehives, where city bees can enjoy the tranquillity of a closed tower.

 Form St Luke’s continue along the Isar until you reach Maximilian’s bridge (Maximiliansbrücke), where you cross to the right side of the Isar river.
 At the end of the bridge on a small hill, overlooking the shopping street Maximiliansstraße, you’ll see the Maximilianeum.

 The late 19th-century neo-gothic building with a renaissance façade houses the Bavarian parliament and a college for elite students.

 The terraced park on the east bank of the Isar is attached to the Maximilianeum building.
-The badly corroded terrain, which had been used for grazing sheep was transferred into a green oasis at the end of the 19th century.
+The severely corroded terrain, which had been used for grazing sheep, was transferred into a green oasis at the end of the 19th century.